XTree

 XTree is a file manager program originally designed for use under DOS.
 It was published by Executive Systems, Inc. (ESI) and first released on 1 April 1985, and became highly popular.
 The program uses a character-mode interface, which has many elements typically associated with a graphical user interface.

-The program filled an acquired niche in the market, as DOS shipped with only a command-line file manager, until the generally unsuccessful DOS Shell that was provided with MS-DOS 4.0.
+The program filled an acquired niche in the market, as DOS relied on command-line file management, until the generally unsuccessful DOS Shell shipped with MS-DOS 4.0.
 Even then, the speed and features of XTreeGold were superior — specifically support for the Zip compression format and ability to undelete files.
 The program also has the benefit of requiring very little memory, essential at a time when less than 640 kB of memory was available for programs to run.

 History

 XTree 1.0 was officially introduced on April 1, 1985, at the West Coast Computer Faire and sold for $39.95.
 Work had begun on XTree in December 1984.
 The primary developer was Jeffery C. Johnson, who was working for a company named Executive Systems, Inc. (ESI).
 Additional contributions were made by ESI owners Dale Sinor, Tom Smith, and Henry Hernandez, as well as Ken Broomfield, who provided quality assurance.
 The XTree name was the concept of Johnson's wife, Arletta, who had made the suggestion: "'XTree'.
 You know, like 'X-Tree, X-Tree.
 Read all about it!'".
 Johnson was the originator of the visual directory tree concept first used in an Epson backup product created by ESI.
 Johnson describes the creation of a visual directory tree as follows: 'Everyone in the room when I first drew it on a whiteboard [...]
 When I sat down, Tom and Dale both said "it can't be done."
 Henry, on the other hand, could read me like a book, and seeing the look in my eyes said something like, "... possible, but not on today's computers."
 That was a Friday afternoon, it was running by Monday morning and by the end of the day verified as being accurate by an office full of skeptics.

 By 1988 XTree was, InfoWorld said, "perhaps the most popular DOS shell on the market".
 The TREE command found in later DOS releases displayed directories in a markedly similar fashion.
 By 1991, XTree had sold over 3 million copies and was released in over a half-dozen languages.

 Even in its earliest version XTree contained features like listing all files of a branch, including subdirectories, listing of all files on a disk, or viewing a file's contents in text or hexadecimal format (regardless of its file extension), a feature never added to the built-in Windows file manager.